-I’m sure you’re wondering why I spent most of my life dreaming of visiting New York.
+I’m sure you’re wondering why I spent most of my life dreaming of visiting New York City.
 Well, to be honest, I don’t have one answer to that question.
-Like most kids, I had grown up watching movies and TV shows that were filmed in New York, and seen photos online and in stores.
-Eventually, New York City had made it’s way to the top of my bucket list.
-It wasn’t until June 2015 that I finally ticked it off that list.
-I took the plunge and booked my first solo trip.
-Although it was a Contiki tour, I had still never traveled solo before, so it was an exhilarating feeling.
-The lead up to my departure day was super exciting, and my last day at work was even better!
+Like most kids, I grew up watching movies and TV shows that were filmed or set in New York.
+Eventually, New York City had made it’s way to the top of my bucket list and I knew that one day, I would visit for myself.
+It wasn’t until June 2015 that I finally ticked New York off my bucket list.
+I took the plunge and booked my first solo trip with Contiki.

 So what were my favourite things about New York City?
 What is there to see and do?
 Don’t worry, I’ve got you covered.
 I’ve come up with a guide to NYC, including what to see and do, where to stay and more!